PanShi2016/LBSA/README.md

-# LLSA
+# LBSA
-These codes are for our paper "Local Lanczos Spectral Approximation for Community Detection"
+These codes are for our paper "Locally-biased Spectral Approximation for Community Detection"
 ## Requirements
 Before compiling codes, the following software should be installed in your system.
 - Matlab